Influencer marketing and enterprise client acquisition are two topics you might not often think readily correlate with one another.

 Now do you see why micro influencers are so important for your enterprise marketing needs?
 By utilizing the flow of hyper-targeted micro influencers across multiple social networks, hopefully you can now see how vital these voices can be when targeting enterprise prospects on an ABM basis.

-Once the ABM traffic from the micro influencer hits the intended landing page, by using simple referrer logic to dynamically swap out imagery, a psychological connection is made to enhance perceived trust as a solution to a known problem, with a soft conversion being possible as a sales funnel entry.
+Once the ABM traffic from the micro-influencer hits the intended landing page, by using simple referrer logic to dynamically swap out imagery, a psychological connection is made to enhance perceived trust as a solution to a known problem, with a soft conversion being possible as a sales funnel entry.

-As a final note, consider using your ‘won’ account contacts with this campaign strategy as possible influencers in your future ABM target campaigns by cycling having them share their own successes to encountered problems via case studies as you attempt to take over an even greater share of the enterprise market.
+As a final note, consider using your ‘won’ account contacts with this campaign strategy as possible influencers in your future ABM target campaigns by cycling and having them share their successes to encountered problems via case studies as you attempt to take over an even greater share of the enterprise market.

 Joe Sinkwitz has 20+ years involvement in digital marketing, focusing primarily in SEO (Principal of Digital Heretix) and of course influencer marketing (CEO of Intellifluence).